LucasBarretto86/LearningJS/LearningExpressJS/README.md

 ```

-> Notice that on the first argument we sent a relative path, however the function `sendFile`, uses absolute paths, so we add an options, as second argument, where we specify the root folder from our project
+> **Notice:** that on the first argument we sent a relative path, however the function `sendFile`, uses absolute paths, so we add an options, as second argument, where we specify the root folder from our project
 > Instead of `__dirname`  we could use also the `path` module that node provides.

 ### Redirecting